The Deuce Season 1 Episode 2 Recap Show And Prove

 While Darlene is looking to get bookish, Abby (Margarita Levieva) isn't.
 In this episode, Abby takes her leave of school.
 It's not entirely clear why — she just wants to kick it in the real world, I suppose.
 (More likely, the writers needed a better reason for Abby to spend time in the Deuce.)
 She goes to live with a cousin for seemingly no rent.
 Ah, the gentle, carefree life of a wayward college student.

 In this show, legality is always in flux.
-The police officers condone most everything in the Deuce, as evidenced by their bizarre "roundups" that occur in both episodes.
-The police officers, it seems, demand property vouchers for the women to "work" the block.
+The police officers condone most everything in the Deuce, as evidenced by their bizarre "roundups."
+The officers demand property vouchers from the women.
 These vouchers allow the women to work on the Deuce without interference.
-However, it costs to renew your voucher, and if yours is expired, you head to jail for the night until the pimps post bail.
+However, it costs to renew your voucher, and if yours is expired, you head to jail for the night.
 It's all a charade: The women cluster in the van, then head to the police station, where they snack on Chinese food with the officers until they can head home.
-(When the chief of police comes around, they skitter into the jail cell, but before then they're just lounging around like college students in a dorm.)
+(When the Chief of Police comes around, they skitter into the jail cell, but before then they're just lounging around like college students in a dorm.)

 Advertisement

 Officer Flanagan (Don Harvey) takes the opportunity to be a lech, grabbing at the women, while Alston (Lawrence Gillard, Jr.) tries to understand his captives.
-The Deuce is good at these types of conversations, you'll find.
+The Deuce is good at these types of conversations — the condescending let-me-understand-you discourse.
 When Alston starts questioning Loretta (Sepideh Moafi), she mocks him.

 "Oh shit, you know what?
-I completely forgot to get an education," she says, snacking on fried rice.
-Ironically, Loretta is trying to get off the streets.
+I completely forgot to get an education," she says, poking at some fried rice.
+Ironically, Loretta is one of the women trying to get off the streets.
 At least, that's what she tells a harangued Candy at Leon's diner.

 Candy isn't sick of the streets yet, but she's sick of the pimps begging her to work for them.
 Last week, it was Rodney (Clint "Method Man" Smith).
 This week, it's Larry Brown, who insists he's more sensitive than Rodney.
 Of course, in the same breath, he hollers at Darlene.
 "Sensitive" is a hard sell around these parts, unless you're Gentle Richie, the Brooklyn-looking mac who can't enunciate worth a French fry.